krystian009/stocksy/.ai/prd.md

 - Acceptance Criteria:
   - Given I am in the "Add Product" or "Edit Product" form,
   - When I try to save with a product name less than 3 characters long, I see an error message.
+  - When I try to save with a product name more than 130 characters long, I see an error message.
   - When I try to save with a negative number for Quantity or Minimum Threshold, I see an error message.
   - The form cannot be submitted until all validation errors are resolved.